CPPP - FAQ

 Have graduates been successful in obtaining leadership positions?

-Twenty-one CPPP participants attained leadership positions for the 2013-2014 school year.
-To date, there are 82 CPPP participants (graduates or current students) in leadership positions.
+Thirty-four CPPP participants attained leadership positions for the 2014-2015 school year.
+To date, over 100 CPPP participants (graduates or current students) are in leadership positions.